nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 ![custom CSP head tag image](_static/csp-headers/custom-csp-head-tag.png)

 Content Security Policy protects against **Cross Site Scripting (XSS)** and other forms of attacks such as **ClickJacking**.
-Although it doesn't eliminate their possibility, it can sure minimize the damage.
+Although it doesn't eliminate their possibility, it can surely minimize the damage.
 Compatibility isn't a problem as most of the major browsers support CSP.
 It is not supported in Internet Explorer.

 To test your browser if it supports CSP or not, you can follow this [link](https://content-security-policy.com/browser-test/).

 ## CSP Directive Reference

-The **Content-Security-Policy** header value is made up of one or more directives (defined below), multiple directives are separated with a *semicolon (;)*
+The **Content-Security-Policy** header value is made up of one or more directives (defined below), and multiple directives are separated with a *semicolon (;)*

 ### default-src

-The *default-src* directive defines the default policy for fetching resources such as JavaScript, Images, CSS, Fonts, AJAX requests, Frames, HTML5 Media.
+The *default-src* directive defines the default policy for fetching resources such as JavaScript, Images, CSS, Fonts, AJAX requests, Frames, and HTML5 Media.
 Not all directives fall back to *default-src*.

 ```html
 default-src 'self' cdn.nopcommerce.com;